-Roads within the airport site but located outside the construction impact zone for the Stage 1 development, including sections of Badgerys Creek Road and Pitt Street, would remain in place to maintain access to the airport site and surrounding areas.
-Roads within the construction impact zone would be closed and pavement materials removed.
-Any road closures would be managed in accordance with the requirements of NSW Roads and Maritime Services and Liverpool City Council, and would be subject to the provisions of a traffic management plan that would be prepared as part of the overall environmental management plan for the construction of the proposed airport (see Section 6.5).
+Existing roads within the construction impact zone would be closed and pavement materials removed.
+Any temporary or permanent road closures would be managed in consultation with NSW Roads and Maritime Services and Liverpool City Council.
+Minor internal roads within the airport site are already being closed when they are no longer required.
+Any change to road accessibility during the Main Construction Works would be subject to the provisions of a traffic and access management plan that would be prepared as part of the Construction Environment Management Framework (see Section 6.5 of this chapter and Chapter 28 (Volume 2b)).